Scyld Berry

-Anthony Scyld Ivens Berry, known as Scyld Berry (pronounced "Shild", born 28 April 1954) is an English journalist and cricket correspondent of the Daily Telegraph.
+Anthony Scyld Ivens Berry, known as Scyld Berry (pronounced Shild, born 28 April 1954) is an English journalist and cricket correspondent of the Daily Telegraph.
 He was editor of Wisden Cricketers' Almanack from 2008 until 2011.

-He was previously a cricket correspondent of the Glasgow Herald.
+He has been cricket correspondent of the Observer, the Sunday Correspondent, the Independent on Sunday, the Sunday Telegraph, and the Daily Telegraph.
 His father was the poet and critic Francis Berry.